wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 __Note:__ "Other" includes HtoD and DtoH memcpy, smaller kernels such as scan, reduce, etc.

 By profiling the LB Advance kernel, we find that the performance of `advance` is bottlenecked by random memory accesses.
-In the first part of the computation --getting row pointers and column indices -- memory accesses can be coalesced and the profilers says we perform 4.9 memory transactions per access, which is close to the ideal of 4.
+In the first part of the computation -- getting row pointers and column indices -- memory accesses can be coalesced and the profilers says we perform 4.9 memory transactions per access, which is close to the ideal of 4.
 However, once we start processing these neighbors, the memory access becomes random and we perform 31.2 memory transactions per access.

 ## Next Steps